 Beagles are known for their unique look, and we cannot ignore their beautifully big floppy ears.
 Because they are long and floppy, Beagle ears do not allow air streams to easily ventilate the dog’s ear canals.
 As a direct result, moisture will remain in the dog’s ears and will encourage the growth and spread of bacterias, viruses, parasites, and fungi.

-In order to avoid such ear infections, Beagle breeders must absolute use the best dog ear cleaner weekly.
+In order to avoid such ear infections, Beagle breeders must absolutely use the best dog ear cleaner weekly.
 Such products are available in various forms so you can just pick the one you feel the most comfortable with: ear drops, ear wipes, ear brushes, etc.

 How To Breed Beagles The Right Way

-Beagles follow the same breeding rules and biology as all other dog breeds and mutts; and you can read all about it in our breeding section.
+Beagles follow the same breeding rules and biology as all other dog breeds and mutts, and you can read all about it in our breeding section.
 However, there are some best breeding practices to know when breeding beagles in particular.